Each person’s vocation journey is unique.

 Women who have been invited to discover God’s call in their lives are encouraged to participate in daily prayer, sacramental life and service.
 Women who are seeking to know God’s call will find discernment retreats a vital and helpful part of the Discernment process.

 The master plan of the vocation journey to religious life is that which the Lord began when He said to the apostles: “Come and see.”
-John.
-I:39 After regular contact with an Apostle of the Sacred Heart of Jesus, a woman may wish to request a Live-In experience.
+(John 1:39) After regular contact with an Apostle of the Sacred Heart of Jesus, a woman may wish to request a Live-In experience.
 During this time she participates in community life, prayer life and ministry.
-Usually the live-in experience is for one to several weeks.
+The live-in experience is typically one week in duration.

 After the Pre-Postulate experience, a candidate may apply for acceptance into the Postulate program.
 The Postulate is the first official stage of formation prescribed by the Congregation.
 Through the Postulate the candidate continues to discern and verify the authenticity of her call to the Apostles’ particular charism.
 The Postulate takes place at Mount Sacred Heart and provides a deepening of the candidate’s spirituality, participation in works of the Congregation, and service to the local Church.
 The Postulate period lasts for eighteen months, beginning in early December following the Pre-Postulate.

 The Novitiate consists of a two year period.
 The Canonical year is dedicated to the religious and spiritual formation of the novice.
 During the Canonical year the novice will experience the consecrated life through study and internalization of the evangelical counsels of poverty, chastity, and obedience.
 The Canonical year is completed at Mount Sacred Heart.
 The Apostolic year is a year of practical experience when the novice is assigned to an Apostle community to experience the many dimensions of religious life and share in that community’s life and ministry.
 The Novitiate period is a continuation of the journey towards holiness, by means of a deeper experience of God.